gotranseo/manual/README.md

 Transeo is the best solution for tracking, verifying, and analyzing students’ impact on communities.
 We make hour verification, logging, and report generation easy for students and counselors.

 # Motivation
-This document exists as the backbone of development culture at Transeo.
+This is a living document that serves as the backbone of development culture at Transeo.
 Everything that we believe in as it relates to coding, product creation, and culture is in this repo.
 In short, this is a guide on how to work and grow with Transeo.

 # Connective Technology
 One of our motivating principles is creating technology that is connective in nature.
 To us, this means that our products are innovative, intuitive, and most importantly, accessible.